 Photography in Notting Hill: When taking photos of Notting Hill’s colorful streets, please be respectful.
 At no point should you trespass on someone’s property (i.e. go on their porch, sit on the steps, etc.).

 Once you’ve finished exploring the area, head to Notting Hill Gate station and take the Circle line to South Kensington station.

 Perhaps the greatest thing about London is the collection of amazing, free admission museums.
 And the three best ones are all right next to one another!

 - The Natural History Musuem–a.k.a. “the cathedral to nature”–has everything from animatronic dinosaurs to massive diamonds.

 - The Science Museum is very hands-on, with exhibits ranging from the human body to space flight.

 - The Victoria & Albert Museum showcases global international design, including jewelry, furniture, and even appliances.

 After the long day, you’ll be ready to relax in Regent’s Park.
 This regal spot is lovely year round, but really shines in summer when Queen Mary’s rose garden is in full bloom.
-If somehow you’re not utterly exhausted, you can walk up to Primrose Hill for stunning views of the London skyline.

 Before your four days in London are up, you should get a taste of village life.
 Hampstead is so charming, you’ll wonder if you’re still in the city.